dmbarbour/glas/docs/GlasDesign.md

 File extensions may be composed.
 For example, "example.json.m4.gz" would essentially apply a pipeline of three compilers: lang-gz then lang-m4 then lang-json.
 This might decompress the file binary, apply a text macro preprocessor, then parse the result as JSON.
 Conversely, if file extensions are elided the compiled value is the unmodified file binary.

-A folder is compiled to the value of its contained "export" file, which may have any recognized file extension.
+A folder is compiled to the value of its contained "main" file, which may have any recognized file extension.
 Folders are implicit dependency boundaries: a compiler can reference only local files or subfolders, or external modules referenced through the system configuration.
-Folders may contain ad-hoc auxilliary content such as tests, readme, license, or a signed manifest.
+Folders may also contain ad-hoc auxilliary content such as tests, readme, signed manifest, or license file.

 ## Data